MooersLab/pymolsnips/README.md

 <details>
-<summary><b>Installing and using snippets with spacemacs </b></summary>
+<summary><b>Installing and using snippets with Spacemacs </b></summary>

-Spacemacs comes with the package yasnippets installed, which is the engine for managing snippets.
+*Spacemacs* comes with the package yasnippets installed, which is the engine for managing snippets.
 Spacemacs use a layer concept to build up a specific configuration.
 The layers are managed by editing the *.spacemacs* file.
 A few suggested layers are listed under `dotspacemacs-configuration-layers`.
 Most of them are initially commented out with two semicolons on the left.

-Add yasnippet-snippets s is one of the defualt layers that are listed but are commented out with two semicolons on the left.
+Add *yasnippet-snippets* to one of the defualt layers that are listed but are commented out with two semicolons on the left.
 Remove the two semicolons.
 Take care to use spaces and not a tab to indent yasnippet.

 The snippets are installed by the *yasnippets-snippets* package.
-You can use the following command in spacemacs to install this package.
+You can use the following command in *Spacemacs* to install this package.

 ```emacs
 M-x package-install RETURM
 yasnippet
 ```

-Spacemacs may be more attractive to vi users rather than vim users who cannot part with their configuration in *Vim*.
+Spacemacs may be more attractive to *vi* users rather than *Vim* users who cannot part with their configuration in *Vim*.

 </details>
 <A href=#FASTLINKS2>Return to list of editors above.</A>